 People will always want fast customer support.
 But now they want quality customer support fast.
 Fast customer support can satisfy customers for a short time.
 For long-term retention, quality always wins.

 Speed matters when it comes to a fully functional support ticket system.
 Your helpdesk should quickly reply to support tickets and take customers to load anytime.
-Choose a helpdesk that can help you automate repetitive tasks (like Fluent Support), assign agents to tickets automatically, and offers numerous useful integrations.
+Choose a helpdesk that can help you automate repetitive tasks (like Fluent Support), assign agents to tickets automatically, and offer numerous useful integrations.

 A good helpdesk should have the features to reply to messages using other customer service channels.
 Customers prefer to get support using their preferred service channels.
 Fluent support has seamless integration with Slack, WhatsApp, Telegram & Discord.
-You can get instant notifications about new tickets using any service channels, and your agents can reply to support tickets using Slack, Telegram & WhatsApp chat without the need to login to your support portal.
+You can get instant notifications about new tickets using any service channels, and your agents can reply to support tickets using Slack, Telegram & WhatsApp chat without the need to log in to your support portal.

 2. Offer personalized support